Vivint Solar Raises Nearly $150,000 to Fight Human Trafficking in Africa

 In April, Vivint Solar partnered with Engage Now Africa to host a corporate charity week to rally its employees to support the NGO's cause.
 At the conclusion of the charity week, Vivint Solar raised nearly $150,000, more than doubling its initial goal of $60,000.

-Since that fundraising event, Vivint Solar's donation has enabled Engage Now to rescue 28 children from trafficking and child slavery and educate over 20,000 people, sensitizing them to the threat of human trafficking and preventing various forms of modern slavery.
+Since that fundraising event, Vivint Solar's donation has enabled Engage Now Africa to rescue 28 children from trafficking and child slavery and educate over 20,000 people, sensitizing them to the threat of human trafficking and preventing various forms of modern slavery.
 Three-hundred youths across 20 regions were trained to become identifying and reporting advocates in their communities, and 10 former child slaves and child laborers continued to receive educational support through the Survivor Support Initiative.

 "At Vivint Solar, we're particularly proud of how we give back," said Vivint Solar CEO David Bywater.
 "We're blown away by the generosity of our employees and proud to see how this contribution to Engage Now Africa's noble mission is helping to eradicate human trafficking."